 For children, this is a fun day where they give their mothers gifts that they have bought or made themselves, along with cards.

 Many children like to give their mothers ‘breakfast in bed‘, giving the mum a long, relaxing morning, while it is also traditional for children to make a meal for their mother.
-Schools often have a lesson where children can craft their own gifts for their mothers and create their own cards.
+Schools often have a lesson where children can craft their own gifts for their mums.

-Mother’s Day is also a time when children can enjoy making cards and giving presents to their parents, grand-parents and loved ones.
+Children often enjoy making Mother’s Day cards and giving presents to their parents, grand-parents and loved ones.

-In non-traditional families, perhaps without a mother, or with multiple mothers or fathers or grand-parents, the day is about celebrating family and giving thanks to the main care-givers as mothering figures in a child’s life.
+In non-traditional family units, the day is about celebrating the idea of family in general and giving thanks to the main care-givers as mothering figures in a child’s life.

 Mother’s Day Apostrophe